 “Exfoliate, massage, and condition, just the way you would your skin,” says Garcia.
 “Exfoliating your brows helps stimulate hair growth and slough away dry and dead skin, creating a smoother, more receptive canvas to apply creams, oils, or makeup—and it helps with ingrowns.”

 Vintner’s DaughterActive Botanical Serumgoop, $195.00 SHOP NOW

 “Use your fingers or a gua sha stone, along with a little face oil, to massage your brows to keep them soft, silky, and abundant-looking.”

 Known For: Custom brow tinting and a signature treatment called the Multeye: a brow wax, a tint, and a few strategically placed microblading strokes throughout your brows, plus a lash line enhancement (where he adds semipermanent ink to the spaces between the lash follicles), for full, lush-looking brows and lashes.

-Where to Find Him: Previously at SHEN Beauty in Brooklyn, New York, Beeler is taking clients on his own (watch this space for more updates).
+Where to Find Him: Previously at SHEN Beauty in Brooklyn, New York, Beeler is taking clients on his own (book HERE).